robertovicario/Learning-Deep-Learning/RNN/RNN.md

 ## Overview

-Recurrent Neural Networks (RNNs) are a type of neural network architecture designed for sequential data.
-Unlike traditional feedforward neural networks, RNNs have connections that form directed cycles, allowing them to maintain a hidden state that can capture information about previous inputs.
-This makes them particularly well-suited for tasks where the order of the data matters, such as time series prediction, natural language processing, and more.
+Recurrent Neural Networks (RNNs) are a class of artificial neural networks designed to recognize patterns in sequences of data, such as time series or natural language.
+RNNs are powerful tools for sequential data processing, they come with significant challenges such as the time-consuming, and the prone to overfitting, especially when trained on small datasets.

 ## Architecture